wfondrie/snakemake-beer-proteomics/README.md

    [Comet](https://uwpr.github.io/Comet/).
 5. Refines the search results with [mokapot](https://mokapot.readthedocs.io/en/latest/) using a joint model.
-5. Creates a plot showing the number of PSMs from each.
+5. Creates a plot showing the number of PSMs, peptides, and proteins from each.

 ## Setup